danyalzia/DIrrlicht/README.md

 [![Stories in Ready](https://badge.waffle.io/artistic-games/dirrlicht.png?label=ready&title=Ready)](https://waffle.io/artistic-games/dirrlicht)
 [![Gitter chat](https://badges.gitter.im/Artistic-Games/DIrrlicht.png)](https://gitter.im/Artistic-Games/DIrrlicht)

-DIrrlicht - D Bindings for Irrlicht Engine
+DIrrlicht - D Bindings of Irrlicht Engine
 =========================================================

 Details
 -------

-DIrrlicht is the D Bindings for Irrlicht Engine which makes it possible to use Irrlicht Engine from D. It copies the API of Irrlicht Engine, but in a way that makes sense in D.
+DIrrlicht is the D Bindings and semi-port of Irrlicht 3D Graphics Engine which makes it possible to use Irrlicht Engine from D programming language.
+It copies the API of Irrlicht Engine, but in a way that makes sense in D.

 Status
 ------

 It's in very early beta stage.
 Several functions still aren't wrapped.
 It is subject to API changes.

+Checkout the [Road Map](https://github.com/Artistic-Games/DIrrlicht/wiki/Roadmap) for the list of things that still needs to be done.

 Installation
 ------------